rcs18/Contents/Notes.md

 Can one update the git repository while binder instance is running on the same repository?

-Answer: Yes, as long as dependencies do not change.
+- Yes, as long as dependencies do not change.
 You can commit new changes and push them, then pull them from the binder instance to update the repository.
 When dependencies change one needs to restard the binder instance.

 # Tuesday